Drag13/react-learning-course-short/PROGRAM.md

 ### Key points:

 - Why test
-- Unit tests VS integration tests vs e2e
+- Testing pyramid
+- What should be tested
-- Jest
+- Testing with Jest

 ### Home task: